TurboDevG3/testing/README.md

-Testing using the Selenium framework.
+#Testing using the Selenium framework and Junit

 If using linux or windows:
 Download os-specific chrome driver here: https://chromedriver.storage.googleapis.com/index.html?path=2.43/